wp-plugins/radio-station/readme.txt

 * Fixed: compatibility with multiple the_content calls (Yoast)
 * Fixed: reset to showcontinued flag in Schedule (table view)
 * Added: show avatar and featured image URLs to Data API output
+* Added: option to ping Netmix directory on show updates

 = 2.3.0 =
 * Include: Plugin Loader (1.1.0) with plugin options and settings